Baharis/pRuby/README.md

       plot background profile, fitting range, and determined R2 value as well.
 * **?** - Show basic information about the program

-Multiple behaviour options are available and can be selected from the package level as well, by modyfying the `engine` attribute of a `PressureCalculator`.
+These and some other behaviour options are available and can be selected from the package level as well, by modyfying the `engine` attribute of a `PressureCalculator`.
 For example, the temperature correction can be turned off therein using:

     calc.engine.set_strategy(correcting='None')

-Each of the six strategies (reading, backfitting, peakfitting, correcting, translating, and drawing) can be changed independently or together by providing its name, as listed in the table above.
+Each of the six strategies (`reading`, `backfitting`, `peakfitting`, `correcting`, `translating`, and `drawing`) can be changed independently or together by providing its name, as listed in the table above.

 ## Author